tanin47/lilit-lang/README.md

 Lilit
 =======

-Lilit (Thai: ลิลิต) is a statically-typed and beautifully-terse programming language that compiles to a single executable.
+Lilit is a statically-typed and beautifully-terse programming language that compiles to a single executable.

-Lilit, a Thai word, is a name of Thai literary genres.
+Lilit (Thai: ลิลิต) is a name of Thai literary genres.
 'Lilit' came from 'Lalit' in Pali and Sansakrit languages.
 It meant 'to play': to play rhythmic positions which have the same tone.
 [Ref](http://cuir.car.chula.ac.th/handle/123456789/51485)

 Principles
 -----------